maxter97/weather-dashboard/README.md

 # Future Enhancements
-1. Input different cite
-2. Be able to create a weather dashboard with data
+1. Be able to create a weather dashboard with data
-3. Automate and run in a virtul environment
+2. Automate and run in a virtul environment